meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 **Unit Tests**

-Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshery/meshery/).
-(Note: GitHub login may be required for access)
+Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshery/meshery/).  _Note: GitHub login may be required for access._

 **Documentation**
 The documentation pages for `mesheryctl` reference are made with the help of the Cobra Golang framework and use of GitHub Actions.
 Refer to [Contributing to mesheryctl documentation](#contributing-to-mesheryctl-documentation) for details.